paulbouwer/hello-kubernetes/docs/build-and-push-container-images.md

 - [make](https://www.gnu.org/software/make/)
 - [Docker cli](https://www.docker.com/)
-- Docker registry
+- Container registry

-If you are using the [Visual Studio Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) based development environment, all of these prerequisites will be available in the terminal.
+If you are using the [VS Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) based development environment, all of the prerequisites will be available in the terminal.

 ## Makefile configuration